WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 My thoughts on the bot suggestions
 -----------------------------------------------------
 I believe there is a valid idea in what Checkie is trying to do.
-I believe it is still experimental.
+I see it as still experimental.

 I wasn't getting much value from the bot output.
 Most of it was too simple and superficial.
 Some of it was weird.
 Some